Focus on Water Conservation Efforts Needed in Horseshoe Bay

 Take an active role in managing your home or business’s irrigation system

 Irrigation consumes more than half the water used by Horseshoe Bay each year.
 Make sure you understand the operation of your automatic controller.
 Personally check your timing at least twice a month, and check the stations while they are running every 30 days to look for broken heads and other problems.
 Do this even if you have an irrigator or lawn person run your system.
-Under once-weekly watering schedules, please do not double or add excessive time on your allotted watering period to make up for the once-weekly restriction (This behavior erases the conservation value of the once per week schedule).
+Under once-weekly watering schedules, please do not double or add excessive time to your allotted watering period to make up for the once-weekly restriction (This behavior erases the conservation value of the once-per-week schedule).
 Only allow irrigators licensed by the Texas Commission on Environmental Quality to work on your system.
 If you are away from home on extended trips or have a second home elsewhere, have an arrangement with a neighbor or irrigator so they have access to the control box if something goes wrong with the system.
 Install rain sensors, and consider having the city conduct a free irrigation assessment.
 To ask about an assessment, call the City at 830-598-9973.

 Landscape for dry conditions